-With California's economy on the rise , and not just in the agricultural and green technology sectors, there's good reason to be optimistic about IT business opportunities in the state.
-However, when it comes to protecting your business, you can never be too careful.
+As you'll see in the report, there's good reason to be optimistic about IT business opportunities in the state.
+But when it comes to protecting your business, you can never be too careful.
 Between California's propensity for natural disaster and the risks small-business owners take on regardless of industry, it's wise to consider the following business insurance options.

 On any given business day, there's a lot that can go wrong.
 That's why there's an insurance policy for just about every hazard identified in your IT business's risk management strategy.